gwforg/gwf/docs/tutorial.rst

 .. code-block:: console

-    TargetC [CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC] 3/0/0/0/0
+    TargetC [CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC] 3/0/0/0

-As you may have noticed, the numbers to the right show the number of targets that are in a specific state in the order: completed, running, submitted, should run, failed.
+As you may have noticed, the numbers to the right show the number of targets that are in a specific state in the order: completed, running, submitted, should run.

 .. _function_templates: